regb/scala-game-library/README.md

 it.
 The library helped tremendously, by being entirely Scala-based and by allowing for transparent porting from the Desktop to the Android platform.

+## Depending on SGL

+SGL is split across several sub-projects so that games built by the framework only packs the necessary dependencies.
+The organization is to provide a `core` sub-project which defines all the APIs and roughly one backend per platform.
+A game should then depend on both the core abstraction and the platform on which it will deploys.
+Cross-platform games can be further split into smaller units, with a cross-platform core logic that will only depends on the core SGL abstractions and various platform-specific implementations.
+The [snake](examples/snake) project demonstrates how you can organize a game to be cross platform.

+SGL is currently spllited into the following sub-projects:

+  * coreJVM, coreJS, coreNative (the core abstractions compiled for JVM, scalajs, and scala-native).
+  * desktopAWT, depends on coreJVM and provide window and graphics with AWT.
+  * desktopNative, depends on coreNative and use scala-native and OpenGL to build a native executable.
+  * html5, depends on coreJS and use scala.js to generate a javascript game.
+  * coreAndroid and android, for the android platform.
+  * jvmShared, some non-core utilities shared by all JVM-based platform

+These projects are defined in the [built.sbt](build.sbt) file and have their sources in each corresponding subdirectory.

 ## Design Principles

 * Games and only games.
 This is not a general media toolkit.
 The only things that